-The WAGS STAR Program provides trained certified assistant referees to U12 and U13 matches when neutral assistant referees are not assigned.
+The WAGS STAR Program provides trained certified assistant referees to U13 matches when neutral assistant referees are not assigned.

 STARs are expected to help others appreciate the difficult role of a referee in competitive youth soccer.

 STARs are encouraged to officiate other games in WAGS, NCSL, their house leagues, or elsewhere to gain experience and additional insight into the art of soccer officiating.
 WAGS strongly encourages STARs to serve as assistant referees for other WAGS and NCSL matches, especially those games that are immediately prior to or immediately following their match.
 However, if selected by their team to serve as a STAR, their primary duty on game day is to the team, not officiating other matches.

 1. All teams must identify at least 1 STAR, and/or currently certified referee per team.
 The names of the team STARs must be posted on the team webpage.
 Each teams STAR names and certification dates shall be identified prior to the first game of the season.

 2. STARs must be certified referees in USSF Grades 9, 8, or 7.
 Individuals identified by their team prior to the deadline may be currently certified, or committed to becoming certified prior to the season in which they are entered.
 Certification data must be entered in the Team Contacts section of the WAGS website prior to the first game of the season.